 The signed original copy of this acknowledgment should be given to management - it will be filed in your personnel file.

+General Handbook Acknowledgment

+This Employee Handbook is an important document intended to help you become acquainted with Sentry Installations, LLC.
+This document is intended to provide guidelines and general descriptions only; it is not the final word in all cases.
+Individual circumstances may call for individual attention.

+Because the Company's operations may change, the contents of this Handbook may be changed at any time, with or without notice, in an individual case or generally, at the sole discretion of management.

+Please read the following statements and sign below to indicate your receipt and acknowledgment of this Employee Handbook.

+I have received and read a copy of Sentry Installations, LLC's Employee Handbook.
+I understand that the policies, rules, and benefits described in it are subject to change at the sole discretion of the Company at any time.

+I further understand that my employment is terminable at will, either by myself or the Company, with or without cause or notice, regardless of the length of my employment or the granting of benefits of any kind.

+I understand that no contract of employment other than “at will” has been expressed or implied, and that no circumstances arising out of my employment will alter my “at will” status except IN AN INDIVIDUAL CASE OR GENERALLY in a writing signed by the President of the Company.

+I understand that my signature below indicates that I have read and understand the above statements and that I have received a copy of the Company's Employee Handbook.

+Employee's Printed Name: ____________________ Position: ___________________

+Employee's Signature: _______________________ Date: ___________________

+The signed original copy of this acknowledgment should be given to management - it will be filed in your personnel file.

 Receipt of Sexual Harassment Policy

-It is Sentry Installations LLC's policy to prohibit harassment of any employee by any Supervisor, employee, customer or vendor on the basis of sex or gender.
+It is Sentry Installations, LLC's policy to prohibit harassment of any employee by any Supervisor, employee, customer or vendor on the basis of sex or gender.
 The purpose of this policy is not to regulate personal morality within the Company.
 It is to ensure that at the Company all employees are free from sexual harassment.
 While it is not easy to define precisely what types of conduct could constitute sexual harassment, examples of prohibited behavior include unwelcome sexual advances, requests for sexual favors, obscene gestures, displaying sexually graphic magazines, calendars or posters, sending sexually explicit e-mails, text messages and other verbal or physical conduct of a sexual nature, such as uninvited touching of a sexual nature or sexually related comments.
 Depending upon the circumstances, improper conduct also can include sexual joking, vulgar or offensive conversation or jokes, commenting about an employee's physical appearance, conversation about your own or someone else's sex life, or teasing or other conduct directed toward a person because of his or her gender which is sufficiently severe or pervasive to create an unprofessional and hostile working environment.

 Note that there is a wide range of what could be considered inappropriate behavior under this policy even though such behavior may not be considered illegal.
 For this reason, a violation of this policy may lead to disciplinary action whether or not it violates the law.